LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs

 \subsection{Efficient 2D Table lookup Based Prefix-Sum}

 After retrieving the closest centroid index, LUT-LLM will perform table lookups and accumulations to compute matrix multiplications.
 Naive memory-based computation accesses 1D lookup tables for every element in the output dimension.
-With a limited number of memory ports, e.g., 3 parallel access in Figure \ref{fig:2dlut_sample}(a), the partial sum takes multiple cycles.
-To execute table lookup efficiently, we construct 2D lookup tables with a dedicated engine.
-Illustrated in Figure \ref{fig:2dlut_sample}(b), given the incoming input centroid index received from BPCSUs, the 2D LUT PSum engine first accesses the row of 2D lookup tables with the corresponding index, and extracts to a LUT row register.
+With a limited number of memory ports (Figure \ref{fig:2dlut_sample}(a)), the partial sum takes multiple cycles.
+To execute table lookup efficiently, we construct 2D lookup tables for the dot-product outputs and perform lookups with a dedicated engine.
+Element $(i, j)$ in each table is the dot product between centroid $i$ in activation codebook and centroid $j$ in weight codebook.
+Illustrated in Figure \ref{fig:2dlut_sample}(b), given the incoming input centroid index received from BPCSUs, the 2D-PSum first accesses the row of 2D lookup tables with the corresponding index, and extracts to a LUT row register.
 Meanwhile, the centroid indices of the weight vectors are prefetched and stored in a register of length-$G$, where $G$ is the quantization group size.
 Then, the dot product result of each weight vector is retrieved and expanded by looking up the LUT row register using the weight centroid index.
 In the example, the engine will copy the value at position 1 of the LUT row register to position 0 in the output register for the first index in the weight centroid index register.